bcgsc/ntRoot/README.md

   -Y Y                  Ratio of number of k-mers in the k subset that should be present to accept an edit (higher=stringent) [default=0.55]
   --custom_vcf CUSTOM_VCF
                         Input VCF for computing ancestry.
 When specified, ntRoot will skip the ntEdit step, and predict ancestry from the provided VCF.
-  --masked              Exome Mode (--exome) only: Indicates that the reference genome provided with --reference is masked to only include the targeted exonic regions.
+  --masked              Exome Mode (--exome) only: Indicates that the reference genome provided with --reference has all NON-targeted exonic regions hard-masked.
   --exome_bed EXOME_BED
                         Exome Mode (--exome) only: BED file of exome targeted regions.
   --strip_info          When using --custom_vcf, strip the existing INFO field from the input VCF.